SymfonyCasts/symfony5/sfcasts/ep2-fundamentals/bundles.md

-# Bundles
+# Bundles!

-Coming soon...

-Hey friends, welcome to Symfony five at fundamentals.
-I cannot stress to you how important this course is and honestly I think how much you're going to love it because we're really going to be talking about how features inside Symfony actually work, how services work, how configuration works, how environments work.
-These are going to be all the tools that you're going to use for everything else that you do in Symfony.
-Everything else is going to be easier after you invest a little bit of time going through this course and figuring this stuff out.
-So I hope you're as excited about I am because you were about to unlock some serious potential.
-As always, if you want to kick the most button Symfony, download the course code from this page and code along with me.
-After you unzip the course code, you'll find a `start/` directory with the same code that CU that you see here.
-Head down to this fancy. `README.md` file for all the details on how to get the project up and running.
+Hey friends!
+Welcome to Symfony 5 Fundamentals.
+I *cannot* emphasize enough, how *important* this course if you want to be productive in Symfony.
+And, well, I think you're also going to love it because we're going to *really* explore how your app works: services, configuration, environment, environment variables!
+These are the tools that you'll need for *anything* else that you'll do in Symfony.
+After putting in some work now, everything else is going to feel *much* easier.

+Ok!
+Let's go unlock some potential!
+The *best* way to do that - of course - is to download the course code from this page and code a long with me.
+If you followed our first course, the code is basically where that course finished.
+But I recommend downloading the new code because I *do* make a few small tweaks.

+After you unzip the download, you'll find a `start/` directory with the same code that you see here.
+Head down to the fancy `README.md` for all the instructions on how you get your project set up... *and*, of course, a poem about magic.

-The last step will be to find a terminal, move into the project and use the `symfony` a executable to start a nice handy built in web server.
-So I'm gonna run it
+The last step in the setup will be to find a terminal, move into the project and use the `symfony` executable to start a nice handy built in web server.
+If you don't have this `symfony` command, you can download it at https://ymfony.com/download.
+I'll run:

 ```terminal
 symfony serve -d
 ```

-and I usually run with that `-d` option, which means run as a Damon.
-So that's going to start a server in the background at `localhost:8000` and it's going to give me my terminal back.
-You can run `symfony server:stop` later if you actually want to stop that, but I'll just leave that for now.
+To start a web server at `localhost:8000`.
+The `-d` means run as a "daemon" - a fancy way of saying that this runs in the background and I can keep typing at my terminal.
+You can run `symfony server:stop` later to stop it.

+Ok!
+Spin over to your browser and go to https://localhost:8000 to see...
+Cauldron Overflow!
+Our question & answer site dedicated to Witches and Wizards.

+## Services do Everything

-now I can spit over and go to `localhost:8000` to see cauldron overflow are specialized stack overflow specifically for witches and wizards because somebody else already built stack overflow.
-And the first course in this series, we already have the quite a bit of work with Twig and other things.
-Now, one of the things we learned at the end of the first course is that everything is Symfony's done with a service.
-So the routing layers, um, it's done by a useful object.
-So everything is Symfony routing, rendering a template, logging something, making database queries, making API calls, everything, every piece of work that you do.
-And Symfony is done by a useful object called a service.
-So there's a logger service and there is eight router service and there's a service for rendering templates
+One of the things we learned at the end of the first course is that all the work in a Symfony app - like executing the routing, rendering a template, logging something, executing database queries, making API calls - everything is done by one of many useful objects floating around.
+We call these objects services.
+There's a router service, logger service, service for rendering Twig templates and many more.

-and these services are just floating around in Symfony and if you know how to get them then you're very, very powerful because services are tools.
-The way we get services is primarily by something called autowiring.
-So we've got a `src/Controller/QuestionController.php` right here.
-This is the homepage controller and you can see we commented it out, but we actually type hinted an argument with `Environment` and that was a signal to Symfony to pass us the twig environment service, which is the twig rendering service.
-And then I had an example down here of how you could use that to render a template.
-Better examples probably Nope.
+Because services do work, they're *tools*: if you know how to get access to them, then you're very, very powerful.
+How *do* we access them?
+The primary way is by something called autowiring.
+Open up `src/Controller/QuestionController.php` and find the `homepage()` method.
+We commented out the code that used it, but by adding an argument type-hinted with `Environment`, we signaled to Symfony that we wanted it to pass us the Twig service object.

-And how can I figure out how did we know to use this `Environment` type hint and what other services are floating around?
-We learned that there's a very handy the
+And how did we know to use this exact `Environment` type hint to get the Twig service?
+And what *other* service objects are floating around waiting for us to use them?
+Find your terminal.
+We learned *all* of that by running a very handy command:

 ```terminal
 php bin/console debug:autowiring
 ```

-command that we can run to list all of the services available.
-And it's actually not all of the services, but it's all the most common ones that you're going to need to worry about.
-So for example, I'm here near the bottom.
-You can see that if you type in an argument of `Twig\Environment`, it gives you this twig service.
-There's also other things that we're going to use in this like a `CacheInterface` tip, face tip height if you need a cache object.
-So these are the lists of the useful objects floating around and these are the type hints that you can use to indicate a Symfony that that's the service that you want.
+Boom! *This* is our guide.
+Near the bottom, this says that if you type-hint a controller argument with `Twig\Environment`, it will give us the Twig service.
+Another one is `CacheInterface`: use that type-hint to get a useful caching object.
+This is your *menu* of what service objects are available and what type-hint to use in a controller argument to get them.

+## Hello Bundles!

 But where do these services come from?
-Like who added these to the system, where they configure what?
-Where does it say that there's a `CacheInterface` service that I can get?
-The answer to that is bundles.
-So if you go over your project and go to a config, open a `config/bundles.php` file, this file just returns off a simple array.
-But you can see that an inter returns about one, two, three, four returns by eight bundles.
-There's two important things I want to say about this.
-First, bundles are first when you install a bundle, the the S the flex recipe system automatically update this file for you.
-So this is not normally a file that you need to worry about.
-But if you install a new bundle like last time we installed this `WebpackEncoreBundle`, it's recipe automatically added this line here, this initializes the bundle.
-Second bundles are Symfony plugins, plain and simple.
-They are Symfony plugins
+Like, who added these to the system?
+The answer to that is... *bundles*.
+Back in your editor, open up a new file:
+`config/bundles.php`.
+We'll see who uses this file later, but this returns an array with 8 class names that all have the word "Bundle" in them.

+First, whenever you install one of these "bundle" things, the Flex recipe system automatically updates this file for you and adds the new bundle.
+For example, in the first course, we installed this `WebpackEncoreBundle` and its recipe added this line.
+The point is, this is *not* a file that you need to normally even *think* about.

+But... what *is* a bundle?
+Very simply: bundles are Symfony *plugins*.
+They're PHP libraries with special integration with Symfony.

-and the main reason that you install a bundle is because bundles give you more services and services are tools.
-In fact, every single service that you see over here on this list came from one of these eight bundles.
-So we can kind of guess that the `Twig\Environment` service down here came from the `TwigBundle`.
-So if I remove that line right here and ran that command again, that twig service would be gone.
-And yes, bundles can give you other things that bundles can give you routes and controllers and translations and other things.
-But the main point of a bundle is that it gives you more services, more tools in your application.
-Want more tools to do something in your app.
-If you need a new tool to do something in your app that you don't have, one of the ways you can do that is by installing a new bundle that gives you that tool.
+And, the *main* reason that you install a bundle is because bundles give you services!
+And services are tools.
+In fact, *every* single service that you see in the `debug:autowiring` list comes from one of these eight bundles.
+You can kind of guess that the `Twig\Environment` service down here comes from `TwigBundle`.
+So if I removed that `TwigBundle` line and ran that command again, the Twig service would be gone.

-We're going to do that next by installing a library that'll allow us to parse markdown.
-That's next.
+And yes, bundles can give you other things like routes, controllers, translations and more.
+But the *main* point of a bundle is that it gives you more services.

+Need a new tool in your app to talk to an API or parse Markdown into HTML?
+If you can find a bundle that does that, you can get that tool for free.

+In fact, let's do *exactly* that next.